UWCNuclear/GammaCoincidence/README.md

 **Question 8.** Are the coincidence module output signals different?
 Why or why not?

-**Question 9.** What conditions need to be met for the coincidence module to emit a pulse?
+**Question 9.** What conditions must be met for the coincidence module to emit a pulse?

 13. On the HV module, slowly decrease the voltage to 0 V and switch off the module and the NIM crate.
 14. Gently disconnect the signal coaxial cables from the two detectors.